 It took awhile to work through these painful thoughts and deal with the negative self-talk that was going on in my head.
 I realize now though, that my perspective was out of whack.
 I also know now that this is normal, yet I was able to regain my normal perspective over time.
 As a result, I know that the affair was not about me and that I’m a far better wife, mother and person than the other woman will ever hope to be.

 Step 3: Draft a Relief Plan

 Though it’s important to acknowledge and accept the painful emotions and thoughts that you have after the affair, it’s even more important that you don’t let the anger and negativity remain inside you to fester.
 If it does, surviving infidelity will be next to impossible.

 What helped me to filter out these feelings was doing things that I wanted to do for myself.
 Daily exercise, weekly lunches with friends and other activities I enjoy helped to occupy my mind’s time.
 The point is, you need to remember that there is more to life and to this world than the pain you are experiencing, and that it doesn’t have to be your destiny to live a life of misery.

 Surviving infidelity has been the toughest thing I’ve ever had to do.
 A day does not pass that I don’t think about Doug’s emotional affair.
 But along the way to healing from the affair, I’ve learned to rediscover myself and my marriage and realize that both are doing pretty darn good.

-If you want to have a fighting chance to survive infidelity and save your marriage, then I urge you to check out Dr. Gunzburg’s course and arm yourself with the same information and techniques that helped guide me (us) on my journey from a marital affair.
+If you want to have a fighting chance to survive infidelity, rediscover yourself after infidelity and save your marriage, then you should check out Dr. Gunzburg’s course and arm yourself with the same information and techniques that helped guide me (us) on my journey from an affair.